 In serious cases, it may be necessary to exclude a pupil for a fixed period of time (which is called a suspension) or to exclude them permanently.
-Suspensions and exclusions are covered in depth in the School's Exclusion Policy.
+Suspensions and exclusions are covered in depth in the School's Exclusion Policy which can be found on the school website.